vjcspy/infra/k8s/app/supabase/MIGRATION_PLAN.md

 ## Delivery steps

-1) Update `_helpers.tpl` with partials for EBS check and wait-for-db
+1) Update `_helpers.tpl` with partials for EBS check and wait-for-db.
-2) Add values.yaml structure per above (keeping everything in values)
+2) Add/align `values.yaml` structure per above (single source of truth for all components).
-3) Implement a single `deployment.yaml` containing all containers; add hostPath mounts and initContainers where needed
+3) Implement one `deployment-*.yaml` per component; add hostPath mounts and initContainers where needed; include wait-for-db where applicable.
-4) Implement a consolidated `service.yaml` containing all Services
+4) Implement one `service-*.yaml` per component; ensure selectors include `app.kubernetes.io/component`.
-5) Implement a consolidated `ingress.yaml` containing Kong and Studio Ingresses (nginx class, no TLS)
+5) Keep `ingress.yaml` for Kong and Studio (nginx class, no TLS).
-7) Add probes and resource defaults; review securityContext/fsGroup for hostPath write access
+6) Add probes and resource defaults; review securityContext/fsGroup for hostPath write access.
+7) Optionally add `deployment-debug.yaml` and gate with `.Values.debug.enabled`.
-8) README updates for preparing host directories and sentinel file
+8) README updates for preparing host directories and sentinel file.

+Validation:
+- Render templates with Helm to verify resources and selectors.
+- Deploy to a test namespace and verify inter-service DNS (e.g., `supabase-rest`, `supabase-postgres`).

 ## Notes